 Why should I give through the Community Real Estate and Personal Property Foundation rather than directly to my favorite charity?

 Not every nonprofit organization has the capacity to handle a gift of real estate, business interests, or other non-cash assets.
 CREPPF’s professional staff and volunteer board can make your gift happen quickly and inexpensively, realizing the optimal value for your charity of choice.
-Plus you can divide the proceeds of a single gift among multiple charities or work with the Community Foundation to design a custom charitable giving program for your family.
+Plus, you can divide the proceeds of a single gift among multiple charities or work with the Community Foundation to design a custom charitable giving program for your family.

 How do I know if I can use my assets for a charitable gift?